OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 **_Ivory Goats (Rare)_**.
 These ivory statuettes of goats are always created in sets of three.
 Each goat looks unique and functions differently from the others.
 Their properties are as follows:

 *   The _goat of traveling_ can become a Large goat with the same statistics as a riding horse.
 It has 24 charges, and each hour or portion thereof it spends in beast form costs 1 charge.
 While it has charges, you can use it as often as you wish.
 When it runs out of charges, it reverts to a figurine and can’t be used again until 7 days have passed, when it regains all its charges.
 *   The _goat of travail_ becomes a giant goat for up to 3 hours.
 Once it has been used, it can’t be used again until 30 days have passed.
 *   The _goat of terror_ becomes a giant goat for up to 3 hours.
 The goat can’t attack, but you can remove its horns and use them as weapons.
 One horn becomes a _+1 lance_, and the other becomes a _+2 longsword_.
-Removing a horn requires an action, and the weapons disappear and the horns return whenthegoatrevertstofigurineform.Inaddition, the goat radiates a 30-foot-radius aura of terror while you are riding it.
+Removing a horn requires an action, and the weapons disappear and the horns return whenthegoatrevertstofigurineform.Inaddition, the goat radiates a 30-foot radius aura of terror while you are riding it.
 Any creature hostile to you that starts its turn in the aura must succeed on a DC 15 Wisdom saving throw or be frightened of the goat for 1 minute, or until the goat reverts to figurine form.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Once it successfully saves against the effect, a creature is immune to the goat’s aura for the next 24 hours.
 Once the figurine has been used, it can’t be used again until 15 days have passed.

 **_Marble Elephant (Rare)_**.
 This marble statuette is about 4 inches high and long.
 It can become an elephant for up to 24 hours.
 Once it has been used, it can’t be used again until 7 days have passed.